lamberta/devkit-doc/guide/install.md

 $ sudo chown -R $(whoami) /usr/local
 ~~~

-## Using the DevKit

-Once `basil` is installed you're ready to create a new game project.
-Take a look at the [Hello, World!
-Guide](../guide/hello-world.html) to see how to get started using the Game Closure DevKit.

 ## Update the DevKit

 To keep your copy of the DevKit up to date, run the update command: